sebastiankasprzak/AzureMonitorAddonForSplunk/Configuration-of-Azure.md

 ## Diagnostic Logs
 Diagnostic Logs are configured on a resource-by-resource basis.
 This configuration can be done in the portal, using the Azure CLI, PowerShell or code.
 I'll use the portal as an example here.
 This page gives full details: [How to enable collection of Diagnostic Logs](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-of-diagnostic-logs#how-to-enable-collection-of-diagnostic-logs)

+Find the Monitoring section of the blade of the resource you want to configure and click 'Diagnostic Logs':

 [[images/diagnosticLogs1.PNG]]

+This will look different for different resources.
+Not all have Metrics and not all have Diagnostic Logs.
+Some have different options altogether or no Monitoring section at all.
+The blade that pops up is also resource specific.
+There will be a link or button for configuration of diagnostic logs such as the following example:

 [[images/diagnosticLogs2.PNG]]

+Switch on diagnostics and go through the configuration of the event hub as shown:

 [[images/diagnosticLogs3.PNG]]

 ## Metrics